 The Warm Home Discount requires the big suppliers, by law, to help vulnerable customers pay for energy.
 You get a £135 rebate on electricity bills for winter 2013 to 2014, but this is not automatic for some.

 Who's eligible?
-The core group it helps are those who get Pension Credit, particularly if all the following apply on the qualifying date (20 July 2013):
+The core group it helps are those who get Pension Credit, if all the following applied on the qualifying date (20 July 2013):

-- You're under 75 or over and get only the Guarantee Credit element of Pension Credit (but you get no Savings Credit).
+- You're under 75 and get the Guarantee Credit element of Pension Credit (plus you don't get Savings Credit).

 - Your name, or your partner’s name, was on your electricity bill.

 There's also a broader group that energy suppliers consider for the rebate, but this varies from supplier to supplier.
 It's worth calling yours to check.